 Only crime fiction allows for the writer to condition the reader to get invested in the events instead of the characters.
 This particular difference plays a huge role, sometimes even splitting the readers based on who they root for.
 Crime fiction has popular fans both for the protagonists and the antagonists, mainly because it is used to psychologically play with the readers’ expectations and minds.

 Most other genres are culture-specific.
 Something that is the norm in some cultures can be considered nearly impossible in other cultures.
-The famous Asian / Western divide in the dating scene and the judgments that surround it has dragged down many romance books, for instance.
+The famous Asian / Western divide in the dating scene and the judgments that surround it have dragged down many romance books, for instance.
 But crimes are universal, and they can be infused in any geographical location, making them relevant with just a few tweaks.

-This is why books from across the seas sell well, making the barriers of country, region and race irrelevant as the characters embark on adventures following the mystery / preventing the crime.
+This is why books from across the seas sell well, making the barriers of country, region, and race irrelevant as the characters embark on adventures following the mystery / preventing the crime.
 Crime fiction is the only genre that can work on one of the basic human needs of truth-seeking, and that is probably why it is so popular, and a genre that authors always bank on!